Weeton railway station

 Weeton railway station serves the villages of Weeton and Huby in North Yorkshire, England.
-It is located on the Harrogate Line 11.5 mi north of Leeds and operated by Northern who provide all passenger train services.
+It is located on the Harrogate Line 11.5 mi north of Leeds and operated by Northern Trains who provide all passenger train services.

 History

 The Leeds and Thirsk Railway was authorised in 1845, and built in stages.
 The section between Wormald Green and Weeton opened on 1 September 1848.
 On 9 July 1849, the final section of the original L&TR main line was formally opened, between Weeton and Leeds.
 The station at Weeton was described as Weeton for Ormscliff Crags in some timetables.

+In 1995, the building on the Harrogate-bound platform was destroyed by fire.

 Facilities

 The station is unstaffed, but has ticket machines in place to allow intending passengers to buy prior to boarding the train.
 There are only basic shelters on each platform, but there are passenger information screens in place and a public address system to provide train running information.
 Neither platform is DDA-compliant, as the Leeds one has steps to it and access to the Harrogate one is via a steep pathway.